jhoelzel/jhoelzel.github.io/_posts/2023-03-21-gitops-argocd-kubernetes-a-match-made-in-heaven.md

 tags: [kubernetes, gitops, argocd]
 ---

 Kubernetes, the rock star of container orchestration platforms, becomes a true showstopper when combined with GitOps workflows.
 Enter ArgoCD, a declarative, Kubernetes-native continuous delivery maestro that transforms Kubernetes into an even more harmonious experience.
-In this subchapter, we will explore the delightful duet of ArgoCD and Kubernetes, highlighting the advantages that arise from this dynamic duo.
+In this article, we will explore the delightful duet of ArgoCD and Kubernetes, highlighting the advantages that arise from this dynamic duo.

 ### A Symphony of Infrastructure and Application Management